emmamarichal/libre-caslon-condensed/README.md

 The build process requires you to open up a terminal and navigate to this project's directory.

+NOTE: the build scripts are written to be run on macOS.
+If you are building on another platform, they may require some adjustment.

 ## Step 1: Install Requirements

 I suggest using a Python virtual environment to build this project.
 If you've never set up a virtual environment before, it's worthwhile because it will save you time in the future.
 [Read more about virtual environments in this guide](https://towardsdatascience.com/virtual-environments-104c62d48c54).